Sukanya Samriddhi Yojana (Calculator, Age Limit, Apply, SBI) [Maturity Amount After 21 Years]

-- What if the girl moves to a different city in India?
+What if the girl moves to a different city in India?

 That’s a possibility.
 In such a scenario, the account can be easily transferred to the other state.
-This transfer is allowed between bank and between post offices.
+This transfer is allowed between banks and between post offices.
 This means that the account cannot be transferred from a bank to a post office or from a post office to a bank.
 It has to be bank to bank or post office to post office.

-- Are NRIs allowed to participate in Sukanya Samriddhi Scheme?
+Are NRIs allowed to participate?

-- Are there online provisions for opening Sukanya Samriddhi Account?
+Are there online provisions for opening Sukanya Samriddhi Account?

 As of now, Yes you can do this now but only in banks.

-Answer: Government has listed three documents that are to be submitted in order to open an account under the Sukanya Samriddhi Scheme.
+The government has listed three documents that are to be submitted in order to open an account under the Sukanya Samriddhi Scheme.
 However, participating banks may ask for additional documents in order to apply taxation rules properly.
 The three basic documents that must be submitted are:

 - Birth certificate of the female child for age verification.
 The name of the child has to be clearly mentioned on the certificate.

 - Identity proof of the depositor – this can be a legal guardian or one of the two parents.